Back arrow

 Yes—spotting or light bleeding can continue for a few days or weeks after a medication abortion.
 Most bleeding will happen in the first one to two weeks and should get lighter over time, though some people experience bleeding for longer.

 If something doesn’t feel right—like ongoing bleeding after 2 weeks, cramping, or other symptoms—it's a good idea to check in with your provider.
+For a full overview of medical abortion recovery, review Hey Jane's abortion aftercare guide.

 When will my period start after an abortion?